No-loan awards for all families

-Students from families with income of $75,000 annually will have their full need met with grants, scholarships, and federal work study.
-No loans are included.
+Beginning in fall 2024, all students receiving financial aid awards will have their full need met with grants, scholarships, and federal work-study.
+No need-based loans are included.

 Federal Direct Student Loans

 There are two main types of federal student loans

 Federal Direct Subsidized Loans are available for students who have demonstrated financial need.
 This loan is more favorable than unsubsidized student loans, because the U.S. Department of Education pays the interest while the student is in school (or while the loan is in deferment) and for a six month grace period after graduation.
 The fixed interest rate and origination fee are set by the federal government each year.